DFE-Digital/apply-for-postgraduate-teacher-training-tech-docs/README.md

 Once your PR is merged Travis will automatically deploy the changes.

+### Release notes

+Each deploy should be accompanied by an update to the release notes.

+We only add:

+- Functionality changes like https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training-tech-docs/pull/31 and https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training-tech-docs/pull/23.
+These are most important and should always be on the top.
+- Clarifications that might impact assumptions of vendors like https://github.com/DFE-Digital/apply-for-postgraduate-teacher-training-tech-docs/pull/27.
+These are less important and go into a "Additional changes" section.

+We don't include the following in the release notes:

+- Typo fixes, unless the typo is significant and could cause confusion or misunderstanding
+- Internal work like gem upgrades

 ## Troubleshooting

 Run `bundle update` to make sure you're using the most recent Ruby gem versions.